cran/rpostgis/README.md

     conn <- RPostgreSQL::dbConnect("PostgreSQL", host = "localhost", dbname = "<DB_NAME>",
         user = "<USER>", password = "<PASSWORD>")

+> Note: as of `rpostgis 1.4.3` the `RPostgres::Postgres()` driver is also
+> allowed for connection objects; however, this should be considered
+> experimental and is not recommended for most use cases.

 Once the connection is established, the first step is to check if the database has `PostGIS` already installed (and install it if it's not